Australian Open Series: Canberra International

 The Canberra International will form part of the Australian Open Series schedule in 2023.
 The tournament will be an ATP Challenger 100 event for the men's draw, and an ITF 60 event for the women's draw.
-The event took on greater status amongst the Australian summer schedule for 2023, whilst returning from a 3 year hiatus due to the 2019-20 Australian bushfire season and then the Covid-19 pandemic.
+The event took on greater status amongst the Australian summer schedule for 2023, whilst returning from a 3 year hiatus due to the 2019-20 Australian bushfire season and then the COVID-19 pandemic.
+From 2024, the event is an ATP Challenger 125 and a WTA Challenger 125.